guyroyse/guyroyse.github.com/_posts/2014-02-13-coding-in-the-clink.markdown

 people.

 I'm going to continue going to prison with Dan.
-Others helped the people in my live when they were in prison.
+Others helped the people in my life when they were in prison.
 People that I don't even know.
 People that wanted to be part of the solution.
 I want to be part of the solution too.